brian-arnold/brian-arnold.github.io/pages/CV/cv.md

 ## Teaching Exp.
 - As [Senior Biomedical Data Scientist](#professional-exp)
+    - Introduction to Machine Learning (2022)
+    - Data Vizualization in Python (2022)
     - Best Practices in Python Packaging (2021)
     - Introduction to R (2021)
 - As [Senior Bioinformatics Scientist](#professional-exp)